Splatoon: Development

 Splatoon was developed for the Wii U by Nintendo Entertainment Analysis & Development.
 It originally consisted of a four-versus-four ink-based territory control game set in a featureless arena.
 The game was subsequently developed to incorporate squid-like creatures, now called Inklings, which could switch between humanoid and squid forms in order to be able to hold weapons as a humanoid, while being able to hide or swim through ink as a squid.
 In 2014, Splatoon was revealed during a Nintendo Direct video presentation at E3 2014, and a playable demo version was made available on the show floor.
 Subsequently, a time-limited multiplayer demo, the "Global Testfire", was made available on 8, 9 and 23 May 2015.
-The game was seen as a surprising reveal as Nintendo unveiled a new IP during the underperformance of the Wii U. The full game was released globally between 28 and 30 May 2015 and included a single-player story campaign mode as well as several online multiplayer modes.

-Splatoon 2 was developed by Nintendo Entertainment Planning & Development for the Nintendo Switch and was announced in January 2017.
+The game was seen as a surprising reveal as Nintendo unveiled a new IP during the underperformance of the Wii U. The full game was released globally between 28 and 30 May 2015 and included a single-player story campaign mode as well as several online multiplayer modes.Splatoon 2 was developed by Nintendo Entertainment Planning & Development for the Nintendo Switch and was announced in January 2017.
 It takes place approximately two years after the events of the final Splatfest in the first game, an in-game festival event where players voted for one of the two protagonists, the Squid Sisters, and fought it out by playing a series of turf war matches.
 It was later revealed that the results of the Splatfest directly influenced the story of Splatoon 2.
 Splatoon 2 features a redesigned user interface due to the lack of the Wii U GamePad's touch screen, and includes new maps, weapons and abilities.
 A new player versus environment mode known as "Salmon Run" was introduced along with a new competitive multiplayer mode called "Clam Blitz" added in December 2017.
 In March 2017, a "Splatoon 2 Global Testfire" event was made available.
 A second demo which featured the in-game festival Splatfest was released on 15 July 2017.
 The full game was subsequently released on 21 July 2017.
 SplatNet 2, a service contained within the Nintendo Switch Online mobile app was released which allows players to view their in-game statistics, earn digital wallpapers by completing challenges, and communicate with other players through voice chat.
 During a Nintendo Direct in March 2018, Nintendo announced Splatoon 2: Octo Expansion, a paid downloadable content (DLC) expansion, which features a new single-player campaign and a new playable race of cephalopod known as Octolings.
 The DLC was made available globally on 13 June 2018.
-On 22 April 2022, the same day as the Splatoon 3 release date trailer, the DLC was added as a benefit to members of the Switch Online Expansion Pass.

-Splatoon 3 was announced in a Nintendo Direct on 17 February 2021, now with three featured idols.
+On 22 April 2022, the same day as the Splatoon 3 release date trailer, the DLC was added as a benefit to members of the Switch Online Expansion Pass.Splatoon 3 was announced in a Nintendo Direct on 17 February 2021, now with three featured idols.
 It was released on 9 September 2022, as confirmed by a trailer on 22 April 2022 and was being developed by Nintendo Entertainment Planning & Development.
 Splatoon 3 takes place about five years after Splatoon 2 ended, and, using the corrupt CEO of Grizzco, the Splatoon 3 story mode differs from any of the other games in the series.
-The game features new maps, weapons, abilities, and movement options, along with a new singleplayer mode based on card games, known as "Tableturf Battle".
+The game features new maps, weapons, abilities, and movement options, along with a new mode based on card games, known as "Tableturf Battle".
 An early-access demo titled "Splatoon 3: Splatfest World Premiere" was held on 27 August 2022 with a rock-paper-scissors Splatfest theme.
-In addition, the Nintendo Switch Online app includes SplatNet 3 with in-game stats, voice chat, and many more.
+In addition, the Nintendo Switch Online app includes SplatNet 3 with in-game stats, voice chat, and other features.
+In the 14 September 2023 Nintendo Direct, the paid DLC Splatoon 3: Side Order was announced, featuring a new single-player campaign designed to be replayable which was released on 22 February 2024.